Playing with Monte-Carlo Tree Search

 Backpropagation

+Statistics will be propagated back along the visited path of the expanded node after simulation.
+The visit counts and values, such as reward and wins of all nodes in the path upon the expandable node, will be updated according to the results of the simulation.
+Considering Tic-Tac-Toe, players A and B make moves in turn.
+To determine the next move for player A, MCTS obtains the action that leads to win with the highest possibility in current state.
+Nodes represent game states in the tree, and each layer corresponds to a player.
+Thus, the expandable states belong to player B, i.e., those where B would take a next move.
+If, after simulating a number of future moves, it is determined that A wins the game, then the result of the game is propagated back along with the trajectory.
+It is notable that since Tic-Tac-Toe is a two-player competitive game, the value update mechanism of nodes is different compared to the single-player case.
+For example, wins for nodes that belong to A will be incremented by one, while wins for B's nodes will be decremented.
+All updates are limited to nodes that trace back from the expanded node in the simulation.
 During the backpropagation phase of MCTS, the statistics gathered during Simulation are propagated back along the path up the tree from the expanded node.
-This involves updating the visit counts and values, such as rewards and wins, for all nodes along the path from the expanded node to the root node of the tree.
+This involves updating the visit counts and values like rewards and wins, for all nodes along the path from the expanded node to the root node of the tree.
 Considering Tic-Tac-Toe, players A and B take turns making moves.
 When MCTS determines the next move for player A, it obtains the action that leads to win with the highest probability in the current state.
-The tree is built with different layers representing the players, so the expandable states belong to player B, i.e., those where B would make a move next.
+The tree is built with different layers representing the players, so the expandable states belong to player B, i.e., those where B would move next.
 If, after simulating a number of future moves, it is determined that A wins the game, the visit count for each of the nodes in the visited path will be incremented by one.
-It is notable that since Tic-Tac-Toe is a two-player competitive game, the value update mechanism of nodes is different compared with the single player case.
+It is notable that since Tic-Tac-Toe is a two-player competitive game, the value update mechanism of nodes is different compared with the single-player case.
 For example, wins for nodes that belong to player A will be incremented by one, while wins for nodes that belong to player B will be decremented, if player A wins the game according to the Simulation.
 All updates are limited to nodes that trace back from the expanded node for the Simulation.

 \begin{algorithm}